gtech-mulearn/WikiSyllabus/CONTRIBUTING.md

 Install the mdBook CLI from cargo  : ```cargo install mdbook```

 Check version of mdBook installed to verify the installation was successful	: ```cargo -V```

+You could go through [mdBook Handbook](https://phaiax.github.io/mdBook/README.html) to get more familiar with mdBook.